 Lets make a DIY mailbox that looks like a house!
 How to make a mailbox may sound intimidating but it’s really a fairly simple project depending on how detailed you want to get.
-My dad and I recently decided that our existing mailbox needed to be replaced as it was almost 30 years old, rotted and falling apart.
+My dad and I recently decided that our existing mailbox needed to be replaced as it was almost 30 years old, rotted, was not rust proof and falling apart.

 We used pressure treated wood as it’s weather resistant and will not rot.

 This mailbox diy post is something that we used left over scrap wood from a previous project so it didn’t cost us a lot of money.
 You will need to invest a small amount of money to purchase the following materials/supplies.

 I would say this is an intermediate diy project as you will need some knowledge about cutting wood angles and have the correct saws to complete the project.